seufernandez/MinhaVerba/README.md

 ## 💻 Project

 MinhaVerba is a Prettier Money Balance App.
-Wallet Balance replaces your paper checkbook register
+Wallet Balance replaces your paper checkbook register; and a great project to you improve your React skills.

 ## 📝 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under MIT License.

 ---

-Feito com 💜 by Gabriel Fernandes 👋 [Participe da nossa comunidade](https://ahub.tech/discord)
+Made with 💜 by Gabriel Fernandes 👋 [Join our community!](https://ahub.tech/discord)